oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 agreement about what the information conveys and how it can be used, deferring decisions on storage and transmission matters until a clear understanding of purpose has been reached.
+Referring back to the example of the IPv4 address, regardless of representation the address identifies the label applied to a network interface within an available address space of 2^32.

 [[YTLee](#ytlee)] identifies the key benefit of an IM: